-On vehicles with the memory feature, the "1" and "2" buttons on the outboard side of the driver seat are used to manually save and recall the driver seat and outside mirror positions.
+If available, the "1," "2," and MEM (Memory) buttons on the outboard side of the driver seat are used to manually save and recall the driver seat and outside mirror positions.
 These manually stored positions are referred to as Button Memory positions.
 The vehicle will also automatically save driver seat and outside mirror positions to the current driver Remote Keyless Entry (RKE) transmitter when the ignition is turned off.
 These automatically stored positions are referred to as RKE Memory positions.